gregorhaywood/OCR/Viterbi/README.md

     $ ./mm-view.py [-h] CODEC
 View a codec csv in a human readable form.

+    $ ./mm-colour.py [-h] -m MODEL -o OUT [-c] FILE [FILE ...]
+Create a new image showing where state boundaries lie.
+This can be used to visualise spaces, or manually examine how states are assigned.

 ## Codec Creation
 Codec creation is difficult to automate.
 A line is needed for each character, and is of the form: